corbettht/healpix-alchemy/README.md

 # HEALPix Alchemy

+This version of healpix-alchemy has been modified to work with asyncpg.
+This *will not work* with `psycopg2`, and requires both `asyncpg` and the new `AsyncSession` in [SQLAlchemy] v1.4!
+The only difference of substance is the use of tuples of the `asyncpg.Range()` type instead of lists of strings for representing the PostgreSQL `MULTIRANGE` type.

 The `healpix_alchemy` Python package is an extension for the [SQLAlchemy] object relational mapper.
 It adds region and image arithmetic to [PostgreSQL] (version 14 and newer) databases.
 It accelerates queries between point clouds,